meowFlute/project_euler/README.md

     - CPU clock frequency
     - Amount of available memory
     - default thread stack size, default page size
     - clock resultion used for elapsed time measurement
+- Update problem 14 to use statically allocated memory for the collatz work_orders to avoid calling malloc and free 999,999 times each
+    - experiment with ways to not use any memory at all, e.g. have the thread pool update a "next" integer

 ## Current Build Status
 Every commit triggers a couple of automatic workflows on virtual ubuntu machines remotely using github actions.
 These workflows run in parallel.